wradlib/wradlib/doc/source/gettingstarted.rst

 Installation under Windows
 --------------------------

 In order to run *wradlib*, you need to have a Python interpreter installed on your local computer, as well as a number of Python packages (`Dependencies`_).
-We strongly recommend to install Python(x,y).
-It installs Python, a number of required packages, and other useful tools (e.g. MinGW).
+We recommend to install `Python(x,y) <http://code.google.com/p/pythonxy>`_ as it installs Python, a number of required packages, and other useful tools (e.g. MinGW).

-Go to http://code.google.com/p/pythonxy/wiki/Downloads, and select one of the Mirrors.
+Download and install the latest Python(x,y) distribution from http://code.google.com/p/pythonxy.
-Download the latest distribution (currently **Python(x,y)-2.7.6.0.exe** and install it.
+The latest distribution tested by us is **Python(x,y)-2.7.9.0.exe**.
 We recommend to use the full installation mode, because this will install all packages.
 Otherwise you have to make sure that all prerequisites mentioned below will be installed, which may not be the case with a standard installation.
 If you have administrative privileges, make sure you choose "All Users" under the "Install for" menu component.